Imagine hitting all your life and financial goals. Sounds great, right?

 - Purpose, constant challenge in your work, and enjoyment of your work contribute to happiness — something money can’t always buy and something some successful people forsake when they get rich and retire.

 - Generally speaking, people find meaning and fulfillment through Maslow’s hierarchy of needs.
 Survival and food come first.
 Some turn to religion.
 Others turn to making an impact before they day.
 Others want to be known and mattered long after they die.
 Some want to leave a positive impact on society or a certain group of people.

 - Practice happiness-building practices that science shows actually brings happiness (exercise, gratitude, savoring the good, avoiding dwelling on the bad and comparison, and/or religion).
-See the Resource links below for specific practices you can take.
+See the links in the Show Notes below for specific practices you can take.

 - Don’t get it wrong.
 Money helps, especially if you haven’t hit the threshold of being able to afford food, healthcare, and shelter.
 But after that, studies show that the correlation diminishes.

 If you are ever struggling with not feeling accomplished or happy with what you have achieved, even if you have achieved a lot, try this: